RedaZt/Projet-SCM/README.md

 ## Usage
 After installing the required packages, start by downloading and extracting the "Projet-SCM" zip file from the latest release [here](https://github.com/RedaZt/Projet-SCM/releases).

-Upon running the "main.py" script you'll be met with this simple, self explanatory UI:
+Upon running the "main.py" script you'll be met with this simple, self explanatory window:

 <p align="center">
   <img src="/src/1.png" width="70%"/>